pkeir/pkeir.github.io/_drafts/nary-swap.md

 }
 ```

 We have the type and operator for our fold expression; and a candidate using them is shown below.
 First of all, this will be a variadic function template, with a compulsory first parameter, allowing us to easily initialise the `tmp` temporary variable.
-This first parameter is *also* used to provide a type parameter `T`, allowing `wrap` to be declared as a local, non-template, class.
+This first parameter is also used to obtain a type parameter `T`, allowing `wrap` to be declared as a local, non-template, class; and with no need for a user-defined deduction guide.
 The fold expression presents one final hurdle, in that our function parameter pack `xs` includes neither the first argument, `x`; nor the last, `tmp`.
 Accordingly, a lambda function `c` is defined with a parameter pack; and called on the following line, with a pack expansion of `xs`, bracketed by `x` and `tmp`.
 The fold expression statement can then execute, as the entire body of the lambda function.

 ```cpp